General funding information for humanities students of all degree levels

 External sources of funding for postgraduate students

-The list below comprises a guide to external funding information and sources for postgraduate students, which supplement the funding opportunities already offered by the University of Nottingham.
+This list comprises a guide to external funding information and sources for postgraduate students.

 Where our sites contain links to other sites and resources provided by third parties, these links are provided for your information only.
 The University has no control over the contents of those sites or resources, and accept no responsibility for them or for any loss or damage that may arise from your use of them.